kunal-nathani/Todo-app/README.md

 # TODO App

-This is a simple TODO (To-Do) application built using [insert technology stack or framework here].
+This is a simple TODO (To-Do) application built using Nodejs,HTML,CSS,JS.
 The app allows you to manage your tasks, mark them as completed, and organize your daily activities efficiently.

 ## Features